Why consult?

 Information to help you understand your symptoms and who to consult for prevention or treatment.

-Headaches can manifest in many ways: a tightening sensation, throbbing, pressure… They interfere with daily life, affect concentration, and may be accompanied by neck pain, nausea, or even visual disturbances.
+Headaches can present as tightness, throbbing, pressure and more, depending on the case.
+They interfere with daily life, affect concentration, and may be accompanied by neck pain, nausea, or even visual disturbances.
 Fortunately, several approaches can help reduce their frequency and intensity.

 Femme mal de tête

-Headaches include various types of pain felt in the head or neck.
-Here are the main types:
+Headaches include several types of pain felt in the head or neck.
+Here are the main ones:

-• Tension headache: quite common, usually episodic, and described as a tightening or a band-like pressure around the head.
-It can affect different areas of the skull.
+• Tension-type headache: quite common, usually episodic, and described as a tightening or vise-like sensation around the head.
+It can be felt in different areas of the skull.

-• Cervicogenic headache: linked to a mechanical issue (muscular or articular) in the neck that causes radiating pain to the head.
+• Cervicogenic headache: associated with a mechanical issue (muscular or joint-related) in the neck that causes pain radiating to the head.

-• Post-traumatic headache: caused by an injury or impact to the head or body, resulting in symptoms that reach the head.
+• Post-traumatic headache: caused by an injury or impact to the head or body that leads to symptoms reaching the head.

-• Migraine: the pain associated with a migraine is typically very intense and can be located near one eye, on one side of the head, or be more diffuse.
-Often described as a throbbing or pulsating sensation in the skull, it may also be accompanied by light or sound sensitivity, visual auras, nausea, or vomiting.
+Pain associated with a migraine is usually very intense and may be located near one eye, on one side of the head, or be more diffuse.
+Often described as a throbbing or pulsating sensation in the head, it may also be accompanied by sensitivity to light or sound, visual halos, nausea, or vomiting.
 A migraine episode can last from a few hours to several days.
-There are various types of migraines (vestibular, hormonal, with or without aura, etc.).
-This condition should be managed in collaboration with a physician.
+There are different types of migraines (vestibular, hormonal, with or without aura, etc.).
+This condition must be managed in collaboration with a physician.

-• Occipital neuralgia (Arnold's neuralagia): a type of headache caused by irritation of the nerve that runs near the second cervical vertebra, at the base of the skull.
-Stiffness, tension, or scar tissue in this region can be the cause.
-The pain is often severe and usually occurs on one side, from the back of the head to the forehead and behind the eye.
-It may also be accompanied by numbness.
+This type of headache is caused by irritation of the nerve that passes very close to the second cervical vertebra, at the base of the skull.
+Stiffness, tension, or scar tissue in this area can be the cause.
+The pain is often intense and usually felt on one side, from the back of the head to the forehead and behind the eye.
+It may sometimes be accompanied by numbness.

-Medical illustration of Arnold's neuralgia showing the location of the greater occipital nerve (also called Arnold's nerve) and the suboccipital muscles at the back of the head and neck.
-The diagram highlights the nerve in yellow and the muscles in red, with explanatory arrows.
+Medical illustration of Arnold’s neuralgia showing the location of the greater occipital nerve (also called Arnold’s nerve) and the suboccipital muscles at the back of the head and neck.
+The diagram identifies the nerve pathway in yellow and the muscles in red, with explanatory arrows.

 Image generated with ChatGPT